Im dedicating my challenge to my Dad, Alex

 So with my voice, I will tell my story.

-When I was four years old, my dad passed away from lung cancer.
+When I was three years old, my dad passed away from lung cancer.
 He had never smoked and lived a very health-conscious life.
 He was a wonderful man, who is talked of fondly by everyone who knew him.

-I'm certain that my dad would be proud to see me and so many others join fundraisers such as this, uniting to help get us all closer to a cancer-free future.
+I'm certain that my dad would be proud to see me and so many others who join fundraisers such as this, uniting to help get us all closer to a cancer-free future.